FedMKT: Federated Mutual Knowledge Transfer for Large and Small Language Models: Related Work

 \subsection{Federated Learning for LLMs}

 Parameter-Efficient Fine-Tuning (PEFT) methods \cite{houlsby2019parameter,he2021towards,lester2021power,li2021prefix,hu2021lora} offer a direct solution to the issues of communication overhead and fine-tuning costs in federated learning (FL) for LLMs.
-A number of studies have built upon PEFT methods in the context of FL for LLMs, including FedPETuning~\cite{zhang2022federated}, Federated Adapter Tuning~\cite{cai2022autofednlp}, Federated Prompt Tuning \cite{zhao2022reduce}, and FATE-LLM \cite{fan2023fate}.
-For example, the FedPETuning \cite{zhang2022federated} has demonstrated a significant reduction in communication overhead, reducing 1 to 2 orders of magnitude compared to full fine-tuning in the FL setting.
-These findings imply that FL clients, such as devices with limited storage capacity, can greatly benefit from PEFT methods.
-These methods enable the sharing of LLMs across different tasks while maintaining only a few parameters for each task, thereby reducing the storage requirement.
+A number of studies have built upon PEFT methods in the context of FL for LLMs, including FedPETuning~\cite{zhang2022federated}, Federated Adapter Tuning~\cite{cai2022autofednlp}, Federated Prompt Tuning~\cite{zhao2022reduce}, and FATE-LLM ~\cite{fan2023fate, fan2024fedcollm}.
+These findings indicate that FL clients, especially those with constrained computing and storage resources such as certain devices, can significantly profit from from PEFT approaches.
+These techniques facilitate the sharing of LLMs across diverse tasks, while necessitating the storage and updating of only a small number of parameters for each task, thereby reducing the overall computational and storage requirements.
 By leveraging PEFT methods, FL clients can efficiently adapt LLMs to their specific needs while minimizing communication overhead and fine-tuning costs.